 How long does it take to complete the MEM degree?

 The MEM program can be finished in two years if students take consecutive eight-week classes (Fall-A, Fall-B, Spring-A, Spring-B, Summer).
 That’s five classes in year 1 and five classes in year 2, for a total of 10 courses.
 But, we expect our students to complete the program in about three years, which is the average time to completion for the MEM.
 This is because some individuals may skip a term each year or during summer.

 This is a really good time-to-graduation for a professional master’s degree and is indicative of the nature of the program and its flexibility, good design, and recognition of the work-school-life balance to meet the needs of working professionals.

 Once you earn a graduate credit hour at UNL, it expires in 10 years.
 You are able to complete the degree in two years, but most individuals complete it in 2.5 to three years because of work, family, and life issues.
-There is a lot of flexibility in the program so missing an eight-week session or a semester would not have a significant impact on your degree completion.

 - Most MBA programs do not have a restriction on the undergraduate degree earned.
 MBA students can come from all kinds of undergraduate backgrounds.
 The MEM requires undergraduate degree in Engineering or a quantitative discipline (STEM).